BlacOrpheus/reverse-ip-app/README.md

 - **Helm**: Kubernetes package manager for managing deployments.
 - **MongoDB**: NoSQL database to store reversed IP addresses.
 - **GitHub Actions**: CI/CD tool for automating the build and deployment process.
+- **Nginx ingress controller**: tool for allowing external access to the application.

 ## Getting Started